 In Windows 11/10, you can use MakeWinPEMedia to create multiple partitions on a USB drive.
 Windows 11/10 now also allows you to create multiple FAT32 and NTFS partitions on a USB or External drive using Diskpart & MakeWinPEMedia.
-You can create multiple partitions on a USB drive so that you can have a single USB key with a combination of FAT32 and NTFS partitions.
+You can create multiple partitions on a USB drive, allowing a single USB key with a combination of FAT32 and NTFS partitions.
 You can also use Disk Management Tool or freeware Bootice to create multiple partitions on an external drive.

 Use MakeWinPEMedia to create multiple partitions on a USB

-To be able to work with USB drives that have multiple partitions, your PC has to be Windows 10, v1703, with the most recent version of the Windows ADK installed.
+To work with USB drives that have multiple partitions, your PC must be running Windows 11 or Windows 10 with the most recent Windows ADK installed.

 Windows Assessment and Deployment Kit offers tools to help you customize Windows images for large-scale deployment and to test the quality & performance of the system.